logo

 Incidence of Miscarriage

-Factors like advanced maternal age, hormonal imbalances, and genetic reasons often play a role in miscarriages.
-Even nutritional deficiency and certain medical conditions can affect embryo development.
+Additionally, nutritional deficiency can also affect embryo development.
 Here is the list of some specific nutrient deficiencies that you need to take care of:

-• Vitamin D3: It helps in calcium and phosphorus absorption, which are helpful for immune system development and foetal bone growth.
+• Vitamin D3: It helps in calcium and phosphorus absorption, which are helpful for immune system development and fetal bone growth.

 • Folate: Folate or Vitamin B9 deficiency increases the risks of spina bifida.
 It plays a key role in DNA synthesis and cell division during early pregnancy.